 For each table, there will be two lines.
 The yellow line indicates UMHB’s goal for this data point; the narrative usually gives a brief explanation for this goal.
 The gray line indicates the minimum level for acceptability.

 UMHB takes retention rates very seriously because student retention is the backbone of student achievement.
 If students do not retain, then they cannot achieve.
 Student retention reflects how well the University is accomplishing its mission.
 Therefore, UMHB promotes retention through various initiatives on campus.

 The University tracks retention by various subgroups.
 In each category below, the goal will be given by subgroup: All Freshmen, First Generation, and Transfer Students.
 The retention rates are all first to second year, unless otherwise noted.

-The goal is 76%; this level is based on historical data and the growth of this population.
+The goal is 76%; this goal is based on UMHB historical data, IPEDS data in comparison with a peer group, and the growth trend for this population.

 First Generation Only